-Academy Award winner Alfonso Cuarón returns to his childhood for inspiration with the meticulously beautiful Roma, an autobiographical black and white thank you letter full of warmth and love.
+Mexican Academy Award-winning director Alfonso Cuarón returns to his childhood for inspiration with his meticulously beautiful Netflix offering Roma, an autobiographical black and white thank you letter full of warmth and love.

 Following his triumphant Gravity, which opened Venice back in 2013, Cuarón obviously felt as much need to come down to Earth as Sandra Bullock’s astronaut.
 Roma takes him back to Mexico in the period from late 1970 to the summer of 1971.
 We see a portrait of an upper middle class family from the point of view of Cleo (Yalitza Aparicio), a servant of Mixteco heritage descent who sees to their many needs and demands while also finding time to cleaning up the dog muck in the yard.
 In fact, the first thing we see in the glorious black and white photography is a puddle of soapy water washing across the floor as reflected in the puddle a passenger jet crosses the sky.
 It is a none-too-subtle hint that Roma is going to be about highs and lows, but also and ultimately connection.